Powerlearnproject/se-day1-assignment-Mike-soft-cyber/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

--Software engineering is a field of computer science that deals with designing, developing, deploying, and maintaining of high quality software products.
+- Software engineering is a field of computer science that deals with designing, developing, deploying, and maintaining of high quality software products.
 It's importances in the technology industry are:
 - Reliability: It is able to function as it is intended to do.
 - Scalability: it can handle increased load while still functioning properly with no problems.